-Shopkit is a comprehensive commerce solution for the excellent Kirby CMS.
+Shopkit is a comprehensive commerce solution for version 2 of the excellent Kirby CMS.
+It is not yet compatible with Kirby v3.

-- Easy product variants and options (e.g. sizes and colours)
+- Unlimited product variants and options (e.g. sizes and colours)

 - Related products